eduardbulai/twitter/README.md

+---
+published: false
+---

 # Project drafts
-- The goal: Mine a sampling of Twitter public tweets and visually display on a single-page app.
+- The goal: Mine a sampling of Twitter public tweets with a certain search query and visually display on a single-page app.

-- Optional: Dynamic real-time data (real-time), save queries & visualizations from users (CRUD)

 -------------------------------